apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 CAS Protocol views and responses, previously managed and rendered via Thymeleaf, are now switched to use Mustache as the templating engine.
 This allow CAS to render and log the final output for better visibility and troubleshooting.
 Protocol responses are sent to the `PROTOCOL_MESSAGE` logger.

+### CosmosDb Ticket Registry

+A new ticket registry implementation backed by [Azure Cosmos DB](../ticketing/CosmosDb-Ticket-Registry.html) is now available.

 ### OpenID Connect Logging

 Authentication requests and responses for OpenID Connect and OAuth are logger via a dedicated